 - Lower utilisation to under 10 percent.
 Pay all existing cards down two weeks before applying.
 This typically lifts the FICO BoA pulls by 20 to 30 points.

 - Initiate the BT within 60 days.
 Bank of America requires the transfer to start within 60 days of account opening per current standard terms.
-This is a tighter window than some competing cards (Citi allows around 120 days), so plan accordingly.
+This is a tighter window than some competing cards (Citi allows around 4 months), so plan accordingly.

 - If you have a BoA deposit relationship, mention it.
 The application often surfaces this automatically, but if you are a Preferred Rewards member at Gold or higher, the application reviewer sees that and it improves the approval odds at the full intro tier.